My track record is here: www.paul Gogarty.com/election

 Linking tax credits and social welfare payments to inflation

-Develop a guaranteed basic income system that protects those that need support but also encourages enterprise and innovation and does not penalise work
+Examine a guaranteed basic income system that protects those that need support but also encourages enterprise and innovation and does not penalise work.
+This has an additional increased cost which again would be subject to analysis of multi-annual funding to rollout and a detailed cost-benefit analysis.

 Strategic investment in renewable power including wind and wave to ensure energy security as well as save money on energy bills